AaronPinto/Server/README.md

 # Server
-The code for my program which runs on my server
+The code for my utilities which run on my server